kroketio/qt5-qml-cmake-hello-world/README.md

 `src/CMakeLists.txt`, most importantly the ability for CMake to directly use `macdeployqt` to create a Mac OS 'bundle' for the Qt application automatically (can be observed in `cmake/Deploy.cmake`).

+### Windows

+This CMake project ignores Windows, as if it does not exist, which is nice - I pretend Windows does not exist all the time :D

+### Support

+I will ignore your Github issues.